-Visual field testing looks for defects in your eyesight that might be caused by the pituitary tumour pressing on the eye’s nerves.
+Visual field testing looks for defects in your eyesight that might be caused by the pituitary tumor pressing on the eye’s nerves.

 During the test you will be asked to stare at a screen indicated to you by the optometrist or ophthalmologist performing the test.
 You will be asked to report when you see lights flashing across your visual fields.

-Visual field testing is a painless test and takes up to 30 minutes to perform.
-It does require a degree of concentration which some people find a challenge.
+Visual field testing takes about 10 to 20 minutes to perform.
+It does require a degree of concentration, which some people find a challenge.
 There is no need for any special preparations before you have the test.

 Echocardiography looks at the heart using sound waves and can help to assess how well your heart muscle is working.

-It is a painless test, but you will need to remove your upper clothing and a small amount of clear lubricating jelly will be placed on your chest.
+It is a test in which you will need to remove your upper clothing and a small amount of clear lubricating jelly will be placed on your chest.

-The whole process should take up to 1 hour.
+The whole process should take less than an hour.
 Results will be sent to a cardiologist who will discuss the findings with you.

-People with acromegaly can have a coexisting condition called sleep apnoea.
-This is a condition characterised by temporarily stopping breathing while you are asleep
+People with acromegaly can have a coexisting condition called sleep apnea.
+This is a condition characterized by temporarily stopping breathing while you are asleep.

 A sleep study (polysomnography) can be a way of determining how well you sleep and how serious any sleep problems may be.

-Sleep studies are painless and usually involve visiting a hospital centre that specialises in diagnosing and treating people with sleep disorders.
+Sleep studies are painless and usually involve visiting a hospital center that specializes in diagnosing and treating people with sleep disorders.

 People with acromegaly may be referred for a bone scan (or bone mineral density scan).
 This is to check how strong their bones are and measures calcium and other types of minerals in an area of the bone.

 Depending on your age and other signs or symptoms you may be referred for a colonoscopy.
-This is because acromegaly can be associated with a small increase in the risk for colon cancer.
+This is because acromegaly can be associated with a small increase in the risk of colon cancer.

 This test looks at the inside of your large bowel (colon) and can be used to screen for small benign growths called polyps.
 Bowel polyps are common but some are linked to the development of colorectal cancer.